marcelosalloum/iOS-Bootstrap/README.md

 * Swift version: *Swift 4*
 * Cocoapods Version: *1.5.3*

+## Utils:

+* Generate all icon sizes from one source image: https://appicon.co/

 ## Challenge for iOS Developer 2.0 | Cheesecake Labs

 The main goal of this challenge is to analyze the skills and knowledge the applicant presents related to iOS programming and its latest trends, as well as his/her ability to implement mockups, write code, comments and meaningful git commits.